mever-team/FairBench/docs/documentation/dimensions.md

 ## Create dimensions

-There are several patterns allowed in dimensions constructor arguments.
+There are several patterns for constructing dimensions.

 <button onclick="toggleCode('code1')" class="toggle-button">>></button>
 <b>Keyword arguments</b><br> For values that are non-dictionaries,